cobalthq/cobalt-api-docs/versions/v2/content/attack-surface.md

 }
 ```

-This endpoint retrieves stats from Attack Surface for the organization
+This endpoint retrieves stats from the attack surface that belong to the organization specified in the `X-Org-Token` header.

 ### HTTP Request